Poems by Ángel Escobar

 bestows a vice on every one.)
 Coronated–

-so goes the fine frill of the legend–,
+she recites the fine frill of legend—

 Uncoronated, in Spanish dictionaries she forgot